Tensor generators on schemes and stacks: Global generation of sheaves and quasi-affiness

-Therefore, $X$ is representable by an algebraic space.
-Take a finite, finitely presented and surjective morphism $p \colon Z \to X$ for some \emph{scheme} $Z$ \cite[Thm B]{Ryd13:arxiv0904.0227v3}.
-Since $p$ is quasiaffine, $\shO_Z = \pb p \shO_X$ is generating for $Z$.
-If $Z$ is quasiaffine, then $X$ must be a scheme by Theorem \ref{THM:finitely_param_algspace}.
+In order to see that $X$ is a quasi-affine scheme, take a finite, finitely presented and surjective morphism $p \colon Z \to X$ for some \emph{scheme} $Z$ \cite[Thm B]{Ryd15:noetherianapprox}.
+Since $p$ is quasi-affine, $\shO_Z = \pb p \shO_X$ is generating for $Z$, so that $Z$ is quasi-affine \cite[1.7.16]{egaIV_1}.
+But then $X$ must be a scheme by Theorem \ref{THM:AF_descends}.
+By the former argument, we conclude that $X$ is quasi-affine. \end{proof}